 Over the years, hundreds of students have been involved in the campaign.
 We started with a big teach-out in the green space outside City Hall, which led to invitations to hold an event inside the building the following years and present our asks to the Mayor’s team, and meet with key members of staff.
 The event has historically coincided with the European Day of Languages (26th September), so it is also a celebration of London’s multilingualism and linguistic diversity.

-We now meet annually to look at ESOL provision in London and share our expertise with the GLA.
+We now meet annually to look at ESOL provision in London and share our expertise with the Greater London Authority (GLA).

 Current #LoveESOL campaign asks are: